EnderCraft-Dev/QR-Code-Generator-/README.md

-To download go to COMPILED > QRCode.exe > View Raw (This program was compiled only for windows.
-If you want to run it on MacOs or Linux, you'll need to run from the source code)
+To download go to COMPILED > QRCode.exe > View Raw

+(This program was compiled only for Windows.
+If you want to run it on MacOs or Linux, you'll need to run it from the source code)